skills/introduction-to-secret-scanning/.github/steps/2-review-alerts.md

 ## Step 2: Review and close secret scanning alerts

 In the last step, you enabled secret protection and committed a sensitive file to the repository.
-Now, let's review our open secret scanning alerts, verify if an exposed secret is still active, and then close an alert.
+Now, let's review our open secret scanning alerts and close one.

 ### :keyboard: Activity: Triage secret scanning alerts